My Goodness Kitchen

 • cracked pepper 3-5 cracks or to taste

-• 1 teaspoon balsamic vinegar or red wine vinegar
+• 1 teaspoon red wine vinegar

 Instructions

 • To make the vegan gravy, heat the oil in a heavy based pot or pan on medium heat and add the chopped onion, celery and carrot.
 Sauté for around 5-7 minutes or until the onion is tender and beginning to brown at the edges a little.
-Add the smashed garlic.

-• Stir in the flour and cook for two minutes., continuously stirring.
-Add the red wine to deglaze the pan and then add the Marmite and tomato paste.
-The mixture with be gluggy, don't worry, it is supposed to.
+• Add the red wine to deglaze - give the base of the pot a good scrape with your wooden spoon to pick up all those cooked-on flavours - and then stir in the Marmite and tomato paste.
+The mixture with be gluggy, don't worry, it is supposed to be.

 • Add the fresh herbs (thyme, sage and bay leaf).

 • Stir in the vegetable stock and continue cooking for a further few minutes, stirring regularly, until the gravy begins to thicken.
+Reduce the heat to low and cook for 5-minutes, stirring occasionally.

 Prevent your screen from going dark